-Attractor mapping is a method that we’ve been developing at CENSE for the past two years.
-It is a method that brings together a variety of different concepts in the service of assessing where energy is spent within an organization and network.
-This complexity-oriented method seeks to draw our attention to where emergent phenomenon is likely to be produced and to guide strategy and decision-making around these activities.
+Attractor mapping is a method that we’ve been developing at Cense for the past two years.
+It is a method that brings together various concepts to assess where energy is spent within an organization and its network.
+This complexity-oriented method aims to draw our attention to where emergent phenomena are likely to occur and to inform strategy and decision-making in relation to these activities.

-Attractor mapping operates much like a heat map, distinguishing areas of activity based on its intensity, which is usually measured by energy.
-Some examples of heat maps are below and indicate where concentrations of activity are located like cellphone coverage or carbon use.
-In both of these examples the activity is grafted on to specific areas on a map of physical locations, however it can easily be done with maps made of relationships (like social network maps), emotions or thoughts (like mind maps), or organizational roles (organization charts).
+Attractor mapping operates much like a heat map, distinguishing areas of activity based on their intensity, which is usually measured by energy.
+Some examples of heat maps are below and indicate where concentrations of activity are located , such as cellphone coverage or carbon use.
+In both of these examples, the activity is grafted onto specific areas on a map of physical locations; however, it can easily be done with maps made of relationships (like social network maps), emotions or thoughts (like mind maps), or organizational roles (organization charts).
 Even other systems tools like system dynamic models and causal loop diagrams can be used as the foundation for building an attractor map.

 In practice, an attractor map can be made using any map of activity of interest relevant to the issue at hand where complexity plays some role.
-Complexity simply refers to a set of multiple, overlapping, dynamic influences that are bound by context and time and produce differential effects based on these conditions.
+Complexity refers to a set of multiple, overlapping, and dynamic influences that are bound by context and time, producing differential effects based on these conditions.
 It means a simple system that is highly predictive, repetitive and controllable is not the best place for an attractor map.
-However, even something like a World Cup football game where there are many players operating simultaneously on a pitch can be a focus for an attractor.
+However, even something like a World Cup football game, where there are many players operating simultaneously on a pitch, can be a focus for an attractor.

 Attractor maps are anticipatory in that they help organizations learn where things are happening now so they can pay attention and help anticipate or guide where things are going in the future.
 This method can be a foresight supporting tool as well as an asset for organizational sensemaking.